Take a look at the final steps below which support your farm recovery.

 The testing will involve taking blood samples for ELISA tests.

-The M. bovis Programme has a dedicated Recovery Team.
+The M. bovis Programme has dedicated Farm Systems Managers (FSMs).
 Their role includes helping you to plan through to the lifting of your Restricted Place Notice.
 They’ll also help you with reducing the impact of any losses you incur.

-A Recovery Adviser will work with you on a recovery plan that’s tailored to your operation.
+A Farm Systems Manager will work with you on a recovery plan that’s tailored to your operation.

 The Programme can contribute up to $5,000 (excl.
 GST) per property that’s run as a separate business entity, to help you obtain professional business and technical advice to support your recovery following depopulation.